Tootsie Roll: Jingle

-The Tootsie Roll jingle, "Whatever It Is I Think I See", was recorded at Blank Tape Studios, New York in 1976.
+The Tootsie Roll jingle, "Whatever It Is I Think I See," was recorded at Blank Tape Studios, New York, in 1976.
 Elements of this ad can occasionally be seen today during advertised children's programming.
-It aired on television regularly for more than 20 years, mostly during Saturday morning cartoon programming.
-The jingle was sung by a nine-year-old, Rebecca J. Weinstein, and 13-year-old David Johnson, the children of jazz musicians and friends of the song's composer.
-Originally David was to sing the solo "Whatever it is I think I see becomes a Tootsie Roll to me", but his voice was changing and cracked on the high notes, and so, the solo was given to Rebecca.
+It aired on television regularly for over 20 years, mostly during Saturday morning cartoon programming.
+The jingle was sung by 9-year-old Rebecca Jane Weinstein, and 13-year-old David Johnson, the children of jazz musicians and friends of the song's composer.
+Originally, David was to sing the solo "Whatever it is I think I see becomes a Tootsie Roll to me," but his voice was changing and cracked on the high notes, so the solo was given to Rebecca.
 Rebecca still has the original reel-to-reel audio tape recording.

 Ingredients

-The current U.S. ingredients of a Tootsie Roll are: sugar, corn syrup, palm oil, condensed skim milk, cocoa, whey, soy lecithin, and artificial and natural flavors.
+The current U.S. ingredients of a Tootsie Roll are: sugar, corn syrup, partially hydrogenated soybean oil, condensed skim milk, cocoa, whey, soy lecithin, and artificial and natural flavors.

 In 2009, Tootsie Rolls became certified kosher by the Orthodox Union.

 Alternative flavors

 In addition to the traditional cocoa-flavored Tootsie Roll, several additional flavors have been introduced.
-Known as Tootsie Fruit Chews, flavors include cherry, orange, vanilla, lemon, and lime.
-These varieties are wrapped in red, orange, blue, yellow, and green wrappers, respectively.
+Known as Tootsie Fruit Chews, these candies were introduced in the 1970s and include flavors such as cherry, orange, vanilla, lemon, and lime.
+These varieties are wrapped in pink, orange, blue, yellow, and green wrappers, respectively.
 They also offer a special Mega Mix bag that includes specialty flavors, green apple, blue raspberry, and grape.
-The specialty Fruit Chews are wrapped in dark green, dark blue, and purple to corollate with their flavors.
+The specialty Fruit Chews are wrapped in dark green, dark blue, and purple wrappers to correlate with their flavors.
+The "Sweet and Sour Holiday Cheer" bag contains cherry, lime, sour cherry, and sour apple.
+These varieties are wrapped in pink, lime green, red, and dark green wrappers, respectively.

 Tootsie Frooties come in numerous different fruit flavors, including strawberry, blue raspberry, grape, green apple, banana berry, smooth cherry, fruit punch, pink lemonade, root beer, cranberry, blueberry, watermelon, and the newest, mango.